The Curriculum & Instruction (C&I) master's degree requires one academic year or more of graduate work beyond the bachelor's degree.

 Teaching K-12 Mathematics: Probability & Statistics

-Teaching and Learning Biology
+Teaching & Learning Biology In the Classroom

 Electives